 Chinese Delegation Unveils Ambitious Plan for Two Special Economic Zones in Cambodia

-The announcement came during a pivotal meeting on May 23, 2025, between His Excellency Chea Wutty, Secretary-General of the Cambodia Investment Committee, and Mr. Zhao Jianjun, Governor of Wuxi.
+The announcement came during a pivotal meeting on 23 May 2025, between HE Chea Wutty, Secretary-General of the Cambodia Investment Committee, and Mr. Zhao Jianjun, Governor of Wuxi.
 Both parties discussed strategies to enhance investment opportunities and elevate the prospects of special economic zones in Cambodia.

 Governor Zhao expressed his commitment to fostering deeper collaboration, emphasizing the importance of encouraging investors from Jiangsu Province and Wuxi City to drive the development of these zones.
 He highlighted the recent introduction of a direct flight route from Wuxi to Sihanoukville, which promises to facilitate business travel and engagement.
 Looking forward, Zhao also mentioned plans for a direct cargo line connecting Jiangsu Province to the Sihanoukville Autonomous Port, enhancing logistics and supply chain efficiency.